vekamo/mwc-wallet/doc/atomic_swaps.md

 The configuration includes some parameters in the mwc-wallet.toml.
 Every secondary supported currency will require it's own node to monitor the blockchain and process transactions with a secondary currency.
-Default values point to the community node, you can install your ouwn to get more security.
+Default values point to the community node, you can install your own to get more security.

 ```

 # ElectrumX Node URI needed for atomic swap.
 For every coin expected 4 instances:
 # mainnet primary, mainnet secondary, testnet primary, testnet secondary,
 # Key: <coin>_[main|test]_[1|2]
 # value: URI
 swap_electrumx_addr = [ ("btc_test_1", "52.23.248.83:8000"),
                     ("btc_test_2", "52.23.248.83:8000") ]

 ```

 # Atomic swap workflow #